 Cala Varques, the wildest cove on the island

 Between the urbanisations of Cala Romántica and Cales de Mallorca, in the municipality of Manacor, is Cala Varques, one of the most beautiful unspoilt beaches in Mallorca.

 Its natural and wild environment, its white sand and turquoise waters make Cala Varques a true paradise that we couldn’t leave out of this top 10, don’t you think?

 Due to its difficult access, as there is no car park and you have to walk for a while to get there, and the lack of services of any kind, it is perhaps not the most suitable beach to visit with the youngest members of the family.

 A secluded beach where you can isolate yourself from the outside world and enjoy nature, perfect for diving, snorkelling and hiking enthusiasts.

-An interesting way to enjoy a day of sun and beach in Cala Varques for those who want to avoid the long walk is to arrive by boat.
+⛵ An interesting way to enjoy a day of sun and beach in Cala Varques for those who want to avoid the long walk is to rent a boat and enjoy it from the sea.
 The underwater conditions are excellent for this!

 Es Caló des Moro, the most spectacular cove in Mallorca

 Very close to the municipality of Santanyí is Es Caló des Moro which, until a few years ago, was one of the most magical corners of Mallorca.